The reason many Guatemalans are coming to the border? A profound hunger crisis.

 In a new report, the World Food Program predicts 428,000 Guatemalans will have reached a “Phase 4” level of food-insecurity emergency this year — the highest before famine.

 Aid groups are trying to prevent that.
-When the UNICEF team identified malnourished children like Dilcia in Panzós last week, they gave the families packages of special supplementary food.
-But it would be up to the Guatemalan Health Department to follow up on those cases, which, in remote parts of the country, was unlikely.
+When the UNICEF team identified malnourished children such as Dilcia in Panzós last week, they gave the families packages of special supplementary food.
+But it would be up to the Guatemalan health department to follow up on those cases, which, in remote parts of the country, was unlikely.

 Now, as the Biden administration prepares to launch its own $5 billion aid package aimed at reducing migration from Central America, U.S. officials are discovering anew how deeply rooted the causes are.
 Even as Guatemala’s gross domestic product has grown, its malnutrition rate has continued to rise.
 Last year, the pandemic thrust an additional 1 million Guatemalans into poverty, according to the World Bank.